What's Apple got in store for us at its March launch event?

 Get an overview of all the top Apple stories of the week in one post.
 In this week's Apple Core rundown we'll take a look at the possible dates for Apple's next big launch event along with all the announcements we're expecting to come along with it.
-More details about Apple's product lineup for the first half of 2019, and when the latest software updates are expected to roll for all your Apple devices.
+We have more details about Apple's product lineup for the first half of 2019, and when the latest software updates are expected to roll for all your Apple devices.
+This week Apple has also been in hot water for hosting a Saudi app that lets men track their wives and daughters.

 Apple's March event could be all about services